2 - Upload Data

 The transcripts are now in the database, but the meta-data for the participants hasn’t been set yet (because it’s not contained in the ELAN files).
 We could manually add this for each speaker, but fortunately we have it stored in a spreadsheet (actually, a CSV text file) that we can upload in one go.

-1. In LaBB-CAT, select the upload option on the menu.
+1. In LaBB-CAT, select the participant option in the menu.

-3. Click Choose File, and select the file in the LaBB-CAT Exercises data folder called “participants.csv”.
+3. Press Choose File, and select the file in the LaBB-CAT Exercises data folder called “participants.csv”.

 6. Below that is listed each column from the spreadsheet, with an arrow pointing to a drop-down box.
 The box contains various options, including each of the participant attributes set up in LaBB-CAT, an ignore option, and create a new attribute option.